 Getting Started at TH Köln

 Where do I find my schedule?
 How does PSSO work?
 What do I need ILIAS for?
 What is a Fachschaft?
 At the beginning of your studies, you probably have lots of questions.
 This webpage can help you navigate your start at TH Köln.

 Your faculty – for all information on your degree program

 When it comes to planning and organizing your studies at TH Köln, we recommend you get in touch with your faculty, as numerous aspects such as your class schedule or course registration are handled differently in each program.

-Most faculties offer welcome or orientation events for their first-semester and exchange students at the beginning of each semester.
+Most faculties offer welcome or orientation events for their first-year and exchange students at the beginning of each semester.
 You will receive vital information on our university, your program and on studying at TH Köln.
 These events provide an excellent opportunity to ask questions about scheduling your courses.
 We therefore strongly recommend you participate in these events.
-Please refer to the Freshmen Information to find out about the date of your orientation event.
+Please refer to the First-Year Students Information to find out about the date of your orientation event.

 Choice of subjects and timetable